Philio/GoMySQL/README.markdown

 0.2.x series [current]

 * 0.2.1 - Fixes for current Go versions.  log.Print instead of log.Stdout.
-New make([]type, int) for slices
+New make([]type, int) for slices.
+Patch & pull request sent to Philio - original author
 * 0.2.0 - Functions have been reworked and now always return os.Error to provide a generic and consistant design.
 Improved logging output.
 Improved client stability.
 Removed length vs buffered length checks as they don't work with packets > 4096 bytes.
 Added new Escape function, although this is currently only suitiable for short strings.
 Tested library with much larger databases such as multi-gigabyte tables and multi-megabyte blogs.
 Many minor bug fixes.
 Resolved issue #3, #4 and #5.

 0.1.x series [deprecated]